LoopKit/loopdocs/docs/faqs/omnipod-faqs.md

 #### Build the correct version of code

-To get access to Omnipod 5, build the released code, from the `main` branch, and ensure your new code indicates version 3.14.6 (or newer).
+To get access to Omnipod 5, build the released code, from the `main` branch, and ensure your new code indicates version 3.14.7 (or newer).

 #### Perform a one-time step to support Omnipod 5

 There is a one-time step to get a certificate needed for you to use an Omnipod 5 Pod.
-This is pretty automatic, but this is new code so be prepared to handle issues if they happen.

 This step requires you to have **internet access**.
 After this step is done, you can pair an Omnipod 5 Pod with this phone and this app with no need for internet access.